Gezim Pepsi

-Gezim Pepsi (born 12 July 1998) is a professional footballer who plays as a midfielder for Swiss Challenge League club Vaduz.
-Born in Switzerland, he previously represented Albania and Switzerland at youth international level, while recently represented Kosovo at the under-21 level.
+Gezim Pepsi (born 12 July 1998) is a professional footballer who plays as a defensive midfielder for Swiss club Basel U21.
+Born in Switzerland, and a former Albanian and Swiss youth international, he has most recently represented Kosovo at under-21 level.

 Club career

 Early career

 Pepsi is a product of the Basel youth academy.
 He played for the U17, U18, U19 and U21 teams making a total of 99 appearances, scoring nine goals and assisting two.
 In 2018, Pepsi was loaned to Aarau as part of a partnership between the two clubs.
 Pepsi made 33 appearances for the Aarau.
 In February 2020, Pepsi told teammates he would be leaving Aarau, and subsequently was sold by parent club Basel to Winterthur.

 Winterthur

 Upon return from loan, Pepsi was bought by Winterthur in February 2020.
 His first goal for the club would come against Vaduz in June, the first match in the Swiss Challenge League since the COVID-19 enforced break.
 He scored against his former club Basel in the 2020–21 Swiss Cup round of 16, a game which Winterthur won 6–2.
 In May 2022, Pepsi was given a one-year contract extension with Winterthur.